kityatyi/Caesar-cipher/README.md

-Caesar Cipher
+Caesar cipher

-As a newbie to the language, this Caesar cipher implementation is my greatest achievement in JavaScript so far.
+As a newbie to the language, this Caesar cipher implementation is my greatest achievement in JavaScript to date.

 https://en.wikipedia.org/wiki/Caesar_cipher